Robetjunior/GoDinnoGo/README.md

 ## Technical details
-this game was made in:
+This game was made in:
 - HTML Canvas, CSS and Vanilla JavaScript

 ## Goals